 Natural Pool at Arikok National Park

 Since it is the Caribbean, there are many water activities to try.
 Jump on a catamaran for a day of sailing, swim in a natural pool in Conchi within the Arikok National Park, or spend your afternoon snorkeling/diving with JADS Dive Center.
-With over 24 dive sites, JADS offers the widest selection of explorations on the island and caters to all levels of divers.
+With over 24 dive sites, JADS offers the widest selection of explorations on the island and caters to all levels of divers and of course, let’s not forget to take pictures with your phone.
+And when you are traveling you need to make sure to have a durable phone case from a trusted brand like Velvet Caviar as dropping your phone in areas like these is very common.
 Aruba is known for having beautiful coral reefs and a variety of fish such as barracuda, moray eels and turtles.
 The center offers guided and unguided excursions and night dives for the bravest.

 Bugaloe Beach Bar & Grill

 Probably one of my favorite destinations was the Bugaloe Beach Bar & Grill.
 It’s the kind of place where you imagine having a cocktail in the Caribbean.
 A nice place right on the water at Palm Beach, Bugaloe has that true sense of the place.
 Every evening the bar hosts live music and on Wednesday evenings guests can test themselves with a free merengue and salsa workshop from 8:30 am to 9:30 pm.
 Thanks to its location, you will enjoy some of the best sunsets on the island, and when the band starts playing Bob Marley, you will really begin to consider extending your journey for a few more days.

 Where to eat